 Pulmonary Thromboendarterectomy (PTE)

 Misdiagnosis or failure to recognize CTEPH is common, leaving many people out of breath with a deadly, but treatable, disease.
-UC San Diego specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.
+Our specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.

 Unmatched Volumes and Outcomes

 UC San Diego Health boasts more successful PTEs than any other medical center and the lowest post-surgery mortality rate worldwide.
 Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers around the world are often treated successfully at our center.

 Our PTE program is the first to be nationally designated as a Center of Excellence by the American College of Chest Physicians.

 We have the highest success rate in the world for pulmonary thromboendarterectomy – performing more PTEs than any other medical center (over 4,000).

 Over the past several years the program has maintained a mortality rate of less than 1 percent, with very low morbidity and excellent hemodynamic outcomes.
 The procedure can reverse heart failure and is considered more effective than lung transplantation.

 Over the last several years the PTE program has maintained a mortality rate of less than 1 percent.
 The procedure can reverse heart failure and is considered more effective than lung transplantation.

 - Improve blood flow (hemodynamics) from the right side of the heart through the pulmonary arteries.